 The University, the fifth oldest in California, was founded in 1851 by the Sisters of Notre Dame, Catholic nuns from Namur, Belgium, who educated young women displaced by the French Revolution.
 Later, they established schools for women and children in Oregon and California at the outset of the California Gold Rush.

-Today, NDNU is a fully accredited master's university with a student body of 2,000.
-The University is big enough to host three separate schools—the College of Arts and Sciences, the School of Business and Management, and the School of Education and Leadership—offering 25 liberal arts and career preparation undergraduate programs, 15 graduate degrees and four credentials, yet it is small enough to boast a 13-to-1 student-teacher ratio.
+Today, NDNU is a fully accredited master's university with a student body of nearly 2,000.
+The University is big enough to host three separate schools—the College of Arts and Sciences, the School of Business and Management and the School of Education and Leadership—offering 21 liberal arts and career preparation undergraduate programs, 12 graduate degrees, and four credentials, yet it is small enough to boast a 12-to-1 student-teacher ratio.
 Our size allows our students to form strong, personal bonds with fellow students and teachers.
 It is in those bonds that community begins.